prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 .footnote[<sup>\*</sup>IOPs increased with new code, and >64 threads; those data points omitted.]

+???

+- The second workload tested, was again using `fio`...

+   - but this time...

+   - each `fio` thread would attempt to issue a _maximum_ of 64 sync writes per-second.

+- Thus, the number of IOPs was constant with and without my changes...

+   - but...

+   - the latency of each sync write was still improved.

+- Since we're now measuring latency, rather than IOPs...

+   - any value _below_ the dashed line is improvement.

+- When running this test on my 8 HDD pool...

+   - I measured the latency of each sync write to decrease by an average of 27%

+- Also worth noting...

+   - the IOPs began to diverage at thread counts >64...

+   - where the new code started doing more IOPs than the old code...

+   - so, I removed those data points to keep the comparison "fair".

 ---

 background-image: url(fixed-rate-ssd-lat-pctchange.svg)
 background-size: 115%

 ## ~16% Decrease in Latency on Average &ndash; Fixed Rate &ndash; 8 SSDs

+???

+- And lastly, I also ran this workload on my 8 SSD system.

+- The IOPs were the same for all thread counts on this pool...

+   - so I didn't have to remove any data points.

+- Here, I measured the latency to decrease by an average of 16% on this system.

 ---